Author

 Anyone working temporarily in another EFTA country needs an A1 certificate.
 This includes employees, civil servants, and self-employed individuals who work temporarily across borders within the EU, Iceland, Liechtenstein, Norway, or Switzerland.

 The key requirement: Both business trips and workations require A1 certificates from the first day of work abroad as soon as the border is crossed and work activity begins.
+There is no minimum duration - even a trip lasting just one hour requires an A1 certificate.

 The key distinction really is the work activity.
 When someone goes on vacation, they don't need an A1 certificate.
 But the moment work enters the picture, the A1 requirement applies.